Substra/substra-documentation/docs/source/documentation/concepts.rst

 """""""""""""""
 The specification of an aggregation task of several models or model updates using an aggregate algorithm_.
 It leads to the creation of one model or model update.

+Predict tuple
+"""""""""""""
+The specification of a prediction task.
+It generates prediction using a prediction algorithm_. with a dataset_ and an already trained model_.

 Test tuple
 """"""""""
-The specification of a testing task of a model.
-It evaluates the performance of the model using one or several `metrics <metric_>`_ with a dataset_.
+The specification of a testing task of predictions.
+It computes the score of the predictions using a metric algorithm_. with a dataset_.

 Permissions
 -----------